amphp/amp/README.md

 });
 ```

-Those readers familiar with javascript-style asynchronous calls might suggest that the above interface
+Those familiar with javascript code generally reflect that the above interface quickly devolves into
-could quickly devolve into ["callback hell"](http://callbackhell.com/) (and they'd be right).
-We
-will see how to avoid this problem in the [Generators](#generators) section.
+["callback hell"](http://callbackhell.com/), and they're correct.
+We will shortly see how to avoid
+this problem in the [Generators](#generators) section.

-##### `watch()`
+##### watch()

 `Amp\Promise::watch()` affords promise-producers ([Promisors](#promisors)) the ability to broadcast
 progress updates while a placeholder value resolves.
 Whether or not to actually send progress updates
-is left to individual libraries, but the functionality exists.
+is left to individual libraries, but the functionality is available should applications require it.
 A simple example:

 ```php
 <?php